 No, this isn’t a trick question.

-Researchers conducted a study with university students in December of 2013 that found the students were close to two times more likely to buy the deal package ($92 printer+free mouse) than the bundle ($72 printer+$20 mouse).
+Psychological research found the students were close to two times more likely to buy the deal package ($92 printer+free mouse) than the bundle ($72 printer+$20 mouse).

 4. Sensory Perception Bias